welldone-cloud/aws-summarize-account-activity/README.md

 All arguments are optional:

 ```
+--dump-raw-cloudtrail-data
+    store a copy of the analyzed CloudTrail data in JSONL format
 --past-hours HOURS
     hours of CloudTrail data to look back and analyze
     default: 336 (=14 days), minimum: 1, maximum: 2160 (=90 days)